bryn-morris/Smart-Park/README.md

 ## Installation

 This application was built using Node Package Manager and pipenv.
-As such, in order to install and run the necessary dependencies, use the following commands from within the client directory:
+As such, in order to install and run the necessary dependencies, use the following commands:

         npm install && npm start

 This will start the frontend server.

-In order to have the necessary dependencies installed and to create an active environment within the new shell, you will need to use the following commands from within the server directory:
+In order to have the necessary dependencies installed and to create an active environment within the new shell, you will need to use the following commands:

         pipenv install && pipenv shell